×

 If you are thinking about moving to San Pedro Sula, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in San Pedro Sula can vary greatly depending on the location and size of the property.
 For a decent apartment in the city center, you might expect to pay somewhere between $300 to $500 per month.
 However, if you're looking for a house in a more upscale neighborhood, the cost could easily exceed $1,000 per month.
 On the other hand, more affordable housing options in less central areas could potentially be found for less than $200 per month.
-It's also important to note that buying property can be a different story, with prices for houses ranging from around $50,000 to several hundred thousand dollars," explained one person living in San Pedro Sula, Honduras.
+It's also important to note that buying property can be a different story, with prices for houses ranging from around $50,000 to several hundred thousand dollars," explained one expat living in San Pedro Sula, Honduras.

 Should I buy or rent a home in San Pedro Sula?